 - If an OPT application is filed online, are receipt notices, RFEs, notices of intent to deny, approvals, and denials only issued electronically?

 The CIS Ombudsman will share a full list of questions with USCIS to give the agency an opportunity to address the public’s concerns.
-Additionally, the CIS Ombudsman will post the presentation used during the webinar on its website.

 - Nathan Stiefel, Deputy Ombudsman at the CIS Ombudsman’s Office, DHS

 - Bertha Anderson, Chief of Public Engagement at the CIS Ombudsman's Office, DHS

 - Michael Onka, Senior Advisor at the CIS Ombudsman's Office, DHS

 - Janna Evans, Community Relations Officer at USCIS

 |Engagement Readout - The CIS Ombudsman's Webinar Series: USCIS Introduces Online Filing for Form I-765||251.76 KB||05/17/2021|

 |Questions and Answers - The CIS Ombudsman's Webinar Series: USCIS Introduces Online Filing for Form I-765||258.36 KB||11/09/2021|